LNG pricing – the enemy within (and the one at the door)

 Let’s not forget that most LNG suppliers that have traditionally delivered into the US markets (ready or planned at the time) have switched to Asia at the time as it sucked up anything that came out of the plants at exorbitant prices.

-This giant sucking sound also was the commercial rationale to many of the new plants.
+This giant sucking sound also was the commercial rationale for many of the new plants.
 As it has disappeared, they are all in distress as they have not prepared for a world with lower prices.

 Anyhow, produce they must as they cannot simply switch their plants off as this would mean forgone revenue and another grain of sand on the balance towards forced impairment which all of them must shun more than the devil shuns being baptized.